Critical parameters of germ-monotone families of branching random walks: Basic definitions and preliminaries

 We consider initial configurations with only one particle placed at a fixed site $x$ and we denote by $\pr^{x}$ the law of the corresponding process.
-Evolution of processes with more than one initial particle can be obtained by superimposition.
+Evolution of processes with more than one initial particle is obtained by superimposition.

-In the following, \emph{wpp} is shorthand for ``with positive probability'' (although, when talking about survival, ``wpp'' will usually be tacitly understood).
-In order to avoid trivial situations where particles have one offspring almost surely, we assume henceforth the following.
-For all $x \in X$ there is a vertex $y \rightleftharpoons x$ such that $\mu_y(f\colon \sum_{w\colon w \rightleftharpoons y} f(w)=1)<1$, that is, in every equivalence class (with respect to $\rightleftharpoons$) there is at least one vertex where a particle can have, inside the class, a number of children different from 1 wpp.